stoplightio/prism/docs/guides/cli.md

 #### Request a specific example from a resource

-You can request a specific example from the named of your document by using the `__example` query string paramenter.
+You can request a specific example from your document by using the `__example` query string paramenter.

 ```bash
 curl -v http://127.0.0.1:4010/pets/123?__example=exampleKey